Kangiriyanka/joe-farah/src/pages/projects/tk-music.md

 ## Why?

 I started learning musical instruments relatively late in life.
 Keys, modes, intervals and whatever music notions were all foreign concepts and frankly overwhelming ones.
 I was interested in music theory and moreso trying to understand links between harmonica, guitar and piano.
-I was asking questions along the lines of : if I play a C4 key on the piano, where would that exact note be be located on the guitar and harmonica?
+I was asking questions along the lines of: if I play a C4 key on the piano, where would that exact note be located on the guitar and harmonica?
 How would I play a blues scale on each of these instruments?
 What the heck is the Phrygian mode?

 &nbsp;